azurecitadel/azurecitadel/content/arc/servers/130-linux.md

 ---
 title: "Scale Onboarding for Linux"
-description: "Onboarding multiple Linux servers with a service principal, then connecting with the azcmagent."
+description: "Use a service principal and Bash script to onboard a linux VM and install the azcmagent."
 slug: linux
 layout: single
 draft: false